Xpeld77/UFC-Scorecard-Judge/README.md

 The goal of this project is to provide an objective, data-driven analysis of MMA fights, allowing users to compare a statistical scorecard against the official decisions, especially in famously controversial bouts.

 ## How It Works
-The application operates in three main stages:
+The application operates in four main stages:

 Scrape: It takes a fight details URL from UFCStats.com as input and uses the requests and BeautifulSoup libraries to fetch and parse the raw HTML of the webpage.